Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 approve your Client again.
 Instead you can utilise the Refresh Token that you got as part of that process.

+**Note, however, that you will only be able to use *any* Refresh token for an account for at most 25 days after the initial Authorization.
+After that you will need the user to re-Authorize your Application.**
+When they do they should only need to login on `auth.frontierstore.net` with this succeeding at that point, rather than also asking them to Approve your Application again.

 1. Craft a POST request in order to get a new Access Token.
 	1. This being POST you'll need to include the header